 Year ended 31 March Year ended 31 March

-Units 2022 2021
+Units 2023 2022

 Greenhouse gases - Scope 2

-- Total emission Tonnes CO 2 e 20,285.8 17,872.1
+- Total emission Tonnes CO 2 e 17,706.4 20,285.8

-Emission per employee Tonnes CO 2 e 4.2 4.5
+- Emission per employee Tonnes CO, e 3.6 4.2

-Industrial wastewater
+Industrial wastewater 2

-- Total emission m 3 775.0 564.0
+- Total emission m 3 241.6 775.0

-- Emission per employee m3 0.159 0.143
+- Emission per employee m 3 0.050 0.159

 Hazardous wastes

-- Total emission Tonnes 31.5 21.6
+- Total emission Tonnes 22.6 31.5

-- Emission per employee Tonnes 0.006 0.005
+- Emission per employee Tonnes 0.004 0.006

 Non-hazardous wastes

-Total consumption Tonnes 279.8 248.2
+Total consumption Tonnes 368.3 279.8

-- Emission per employee Tonnes 0.057 0.063
+- Emission per employee Tonnes 0.076 0.057

 Greenhouse gases are mainly indirect emissions resulting from the acquired electricity and are subject to the policy and saving initiatives as described in the section "Use of Resources".
+The companies target to limit the increase of greenhouse gas emission by not more than 5% in the coming year, mainly by enhancing staff awareness on energy saving and resource reduction.
 Scope 1 emissions are not reported because the companies own or control a limited number of stationary or mobile combustion sources and no significant direct greenhouse gas emissions were generated from our daily operations during the reporting period.